Édouard Cissé

-Édouard Léopold Cissé (born 30 March 1978) is a French former footballer who played as a midfielder.
+Édouard Léopold Cissé (born 30 March 1978) is a French former professional footballer who played as a midfielder.

 Early life

 Cissé was born in Pau, Pyrénées-Atlantiques in southwest France.

 Club career

 Cissé made his breakthrough at his boyhood club Pau FC in 1997.

-Cissé previously played for AS Monaco FC in France and West Ham in the English Premiership (where he scored once against Charlton Athletic) and Paris Saint-Germain.
-On 28 June 2007, it was confirmed that Cissé had signed a two-year contract (with an option of a third) with Beşiktaş J.K. of Turkey for a fee of €1.5 million per annum.
+Cissé previously played for Monaco in France and West Ham United in the English Premiership (where he scored once against Charlton Athletic) and Paris Saint-Germain.
+On 28 June 2007, it was confirmed that Cissé had signed a two-year contract (with an option of a third) with Beşiktaş of Turkey for a fee of €1.5 million per annum.
 He played well with Fabian Ernst and left the club on 3 June 2009 to sign with Olympique de Marseille.
-On 18 August 2011, he joined AJ Auxerre on a two-year contract.
+On 18 August 2011, he joined Auxerre on a two-year contract.
 After two years at the club he left in 2013.

 International career

 Cissé played for the France under-20 and under-21 teams.
-Having Senegalese ancestry, he became eligible to play for the Senegal national football team in 2009 after a change in FIFA regulations.
+Having Senegalese ancestry, he became eligible to play for the Senegal national team in 2009 after a change in FIFA regulations.
 He was called up to friendly match against South Korea, but rejected the call saying that he would rather clarify some points, having not been called up again.